totogot/ImageSimilarity/README.md

 This last command will install all dependencies outlined in the setup.cfg file. ipykernel has been included to enable the main.ipynb to be run also and for relevant visualisations to be outputted also.

 Note: for IDEs where the CLI uses PowerShell by default (e.g. VS Code), in order to run Activate.ps1 you may find that you first need to update your settings such that Command Prompt is the default terminal shell - see here: https://support.enthought.com/hc/en-us/articles/360058403072-Windows-error-activate-ps1-cannot-be-loaded-because-running-scripts-is-disabled-UnauthorizedAccess-

+## Usage
+For a step-by-step example of the functionality, see the "main.ipynb" file.
+While full documentation can be found in code commentary contained within the "src/ImgSim/image_similarity.py" file

 ## Data